 Parents are required to keep a positive balance in their lunch account at all times.
+As soon as the account balance is zero or below, notification will be sent to the email (as listed on the account).
+Also, a paper invoice will be sent home with the student once a month, on any account with a negative balance.
 Please check your account regularly to monitor balance.
 If the balance is negative, St. Bernard is not required to provide a lunch that day.
-However, we do try and provide meals to students and contact the parent.
-We will send home a note if the balance exceeds negative \$10.00
+We will provide a meal to the student, but on the second occurrence, the Health Aide will contact the parent/guardian to submit payment or bring a lunch for their child.

-Any student who has money to purchase a reduced price or paid meal at time of service will be provided a meal.
 Households can apply for free/reduced lunches at any time during the year.
 Please re-apply if you have a change in income.
 We accept credit cards, checks and cash.